 If not, according to Australian WHS you must review and re-issue in every 5 years period.

 There is no MSDS update frequency definition in REACH.
-If new hazard information or information that may requires change in risk management measure, an update is necessary.
+If new hazard information or information may require a change in risk management measures, an update is necessary.

 New Zealand (epa.govt.nz)

 There is no periodic MSDS update frequency definition.
 MSDS or SDS update is necessary when new data is available on the chemical, including its hazardous property and any relevant health and safety information.